ludvig2457/LudvigDiscordBOT/README.md

 # LudvigDiscordBOT
-Discord бот для музыки и игр от Ludvig2457.
+Discord bot for music and games by Ludvig2457.